Old World Third Street bar guide

 1023 N. Old World Third St., (414) 831-7746

-Bouncing over just last fall from the Third Ward to Old World Third Street, right above The Brass Alley, Evolution adds a competitive spin to the typical night out on the town.
+Bouncing over from the Third Ward to Old World Third Street, right above The Brass Alley, Evolution adds a competitive spin to the typical night out on the town.
 Indeed, whether you're Forrest Gump or a complete novice, you can have fun washing down some tasty brews and pub-friendly eats with some testy ping pong battles.
 Even better yet, we're pretty sure the venue has mostly eliminated the baffling "gastro pong" from its name!

 Knight's Bar at Mader's